percona/pmm/managed/CONTRIBUTING.md

 # Contributing notes

-pmm-managed is highly integrated with PMM Server environment.
-As a result, development and testing is done partially inside PMM Server container which we call "devcontainer".
-You can take a look at the architecture [here](https://www.percona.com/doc/percona-monitoring-and-management/2.x/details/architecture.html)
+pmm-managed is a core component of PMM Server.
+As such, its development and testing is best done inside of a PMM Server container, which we call "devcontainer".
+You can take a look at PMM's architecture [here](https://www.percona.com/doc/percona-monitoring-and-management/details/architecture.html)

 # Devcontainer setup